 Dental implants have changed how dentists treat those with missing teeth dramatically in the last 25 years.
 More and more people are having dental implants placed in their mouths.
 We at DentalChat get many dental implant questions about how are dental implants placed into the mouth?
 In this dental implant article, we will be discussing dental implants in detail.
 This will include dental implant placement blogging about various other dental implant procedures that may go with dental implants and what to expect after getting dental implants placed into the mouth.
+Some key points we will be discussing

 Dental Implant(s) are placed into the mouth or jaw bone - where a tooth or teeth had been extracted.
 First and foremost, total health history and full dental examination of the mouth is needed.
 The dentist, periodontist or oral surgeon will need to also have very good dental x-rays.
 The most common form of dental x-ray technology used is what is called a CT scan.
 Why do dentists and surgeons like having a CT scan done of the mouth and jaw?
 The main reason is that it provides a 3D / 3 Dimensional image of the patient's jaw bone.
 Hence, the dentist can better view what is going on under the gums or below the gingival line.

+Another common dental implant question people ask, is - do the dental implant crowns come with the dental implants when they are placed into the mouth?
 After getting the dental implant / dental implants placed into the mouth - then you will need to have crowns placed on top of the implant.
 The dental implant acts like the tooth root and the crown - is the cap that goes on top of the dental implant.
 This is a fairly routine procedure.

 Some dental implants are placed into the mouth of people who have many teeth missing or possibly all their teeth missing.
 The denture will attach to several dental implants - providing usually better retention and chewing function for the patient.
 There are varying options of dentures and dental implants - some say all on 4 dental implants or all on 6 dental implants, etc. Some people with large space of missing teeth may also want to get a dental bridge instead of a partial denture.